berkus/awesome-embedded-rust/README.md

 [<img src="https://rawgit.com/berkus/awesome-embedded-rust/master/rust-embedded-logo-256x256.png" align="right" width="256">](http://www.rust-embedded.org)

+## Embedded Workgroup

+In 2018 Mozilla asked for creation of an embedded workgroup to help drive adoption in the Rust ecosystem.

+- [Embedded WG](https://github.com/rust-lang-nursery/embedded-wg/), including newsletters with progress updates.

 ## Books, blogs and training materials

 -   [Discovery](https://japaric.github.io/discovery/) by japaric — this book is an "introductory course" on microcontroller-based "embedded systems" that uses Rust as the teaching language.